-As a cross cutting component, the Traditional Owner Reef Protection Component outcomes interact with the activities and end of component outcomes of other Partnership components (see Table 30).
-The components will interact in both directions, but the following pathways outline how they are expected to support the delivery of Traditional Owner aspirations for the Reef (details are also provided in the component-specific logic models):
+As a cross cutting component, the Traditional Owner Reef Protection Component outcomes interact with the activities and end of component outcomes of other Partnership components (see Table 26).
+The components interact in both directions, but the following pathways outline how they support the delivery of Traditional Owner aspirations for the Reef (details are also provided in the component-specific logic models):

-Table 30.
+Table 26.
 Traditional Owner Reef Protection Component interaction with other Partnership components